SarathKumarKomathukattil/multimodal-agentic-rag/README.md

 3. **Searches the web** (`search_tool`) → finds a recent science/tech development to seed conversation.
 4. **Checks the weather** (`get_weather_info`) → reports London conditions for the umbrella question.

-All four results are woven into one natural response — the tools disappear, the answer just feels helpful.
+All four results are woven into one natural response the tools disappear, the answer just feels helpful.

 ---

 ## Multi-tool orchestration

-The agent doesn't follow a fixed pipeline — it decides which tools to call and in what order based on the request.
+The agent doesn't follow a fixed pipeline, it decides which tools to call and in what order based on the request.
 A single query can trigger one tool or all four, chained automatically:

 ```
 vision → retrieval → web search → weather